-Virgin Mobile UK is a mobile phone service provider operating in the United Kingdom (UK) and part of Virgin Media, the first provider of all four broadband, TV, mobile phone and home phone services in the UK.
-It operates 80 stores, employing 550 staff in retail outlets and a further 200 in “Lite” pop-up locations.
+Virgin Mobile UK is a mobile phone service provider, operating 80 stores with 550 staff in retail outlets and a further 200 in “Lite” pop-up locations.
+The business is part of Virgin Media, the first provider of all four broadband, TV, mobile phone and home phone services in the UK.

-The desktop alerts have been used in a wide variety of situations such as to notify staff when support centres are closed, advise the time and nature of IT systems changes, provide updates about tariffs and exclusions and communicate sales incentive campaigns.
+The desktop alerts have been used in a wide variety of situations, such as to notify staff when support centers are closed, advise the time and nature of IT systems changes, provide updates about tariffs and exclusions, and communicate sales incentive campaigns.

 Arthur says that “SnapComms is just an accepted way for staff to receive communications.”